A robot reaching for a Notion logo, representing Notion automations.

 What is a Notion automation?

 Notion is an incredibly flexible tool, meaning you can build just about anything in it.
 But whatever you build, there’s usually a lot of manual work involved.
-Whether you’re managing a budget, dispatching tasks, or building out a product roadmap, you’re going to be putting in information manually.
+Whether you’re managing a budget, dispatching tasks, or building out a product roadmap, you’re going to be putting in information or exporting it manually.
 That’s where Notion automations come in.

 Available both from third-party applications and within Notion itself, these automations can help you streamline your workflows, automate manual work, and get crucial focus time back.
 And, if you know how to code, you can even use the Notion API to create your own Notion automations.